TajulTarek/Automatic-Attendance-System-Using-Face-Recognition/README.md

 ## **📌 Features**
 ✅ **Automatic Attendance Updates** – The system automatically marks attendance for each student in every class.
+✅ **Face Recognition Model Updates** – Students can add more photos to improve recognition accuracy, and the system updates the model dynamically.
+✅ **Scheduled Attendance Capturing** – Teachers can set specific class times when the system will take photos and record attendance automatically.
+✅ **Live Attendance Monitoring** – Real-time tracking of students' presence.
+✅ **Downloadable Attendance Sheets** – Both teachers and students can view and download attendance records.
 ✅ **Student Enrollment** – Track and manage enrolled courses for each student.
 ✅ **Upcoming Classes** – Fetch schedules dynamically and display upcoming sessions.
 ✅ **Admin, Teacher, Student Roles** – Secure role-based authentication with access control.
-✅ **Live Attendance Monitoring** – Real-time tracking of students' presence.
-✅ **Downloadable Attendance Sheets** – Both teachers and students can view and download attendance records.
-✅ **Face Recognition Model Updates** – Students can add more photos to improve recognition accuracy, and the system updates the model dynamically.
-✅ **Scheduled Attendance Capturing** – Teachers can set specific class times when the system will take photos and record attendance automatically.

 ---

 ## **🛠 Tech Stack**
 🚀 **Backend:** Node.js, Express.js
 🗄 **Database:** MongoDB (Mongoose ODM)
-🎨 **Frontend:** React.js (if applicable)
+🎨 **Frontend:** React.js
-🛡 **Auth:** JWT, bcrypt

 ---